junkiesan/billie/README.md

 ## Getting Started

 If you want to contribute, please follow the instructions below.

+ -->- fork from the branch `develop` and merge request to the branch `develop`!
+Any request to `master` will be automatically rejected.

+Feel free to browse through the issues and see if you can help us in one or multiple of them:

+- **List view** - View on Notion: [Notion](https://www.notion.so/Billie-67df0c1838604414b76cbf8a6023c29e) to find a ticket in our backlog.
+If you have any idea just create a ticket.
+- **Board view** - View a Trello-like view of the issues listed by priority and state (to do, doing, ready/review): [dev-project](https://github.com/junkiesan/billie/projects/1).
 Go on the [Notion](https://www.notion.so/Billie-67df0c1838604414b76cbf8a6023c29e) to find a ticket in our backlog.
 If you have any idea just create a ticket.

 ### Prerequisites